pologrp/polo/docs/algorithm/singlestage.rst

 Single-Stage Algorithms
 =======================

-In PBOpt, *single-stage algorithms* represent the family of algorithms that attempt to solve the optimization problem
+In POLO, *single-stage algorithms* represent the family of algorithms that attempt to solve the optimization problem

 .. math::